svnm/content-edit/README.md

 `npm install webpack -g`

-compile the tests.js to a bundle with webpack
+compile test.js to a bundle with webpack

 	webpack ./test/test.js ./test/test-bundle.js

 open test.html to view the tests in the browser

 ## License